With so many different bacteria, how are they all classified?

 By shape?
 By size?
 By some other criteria?
 As you can imagine, classifying bacteria is probably not an easy task.
 Bacteria are classified by their traits, some of which have to do with their shape, others with the cell wall, and even additional traits.

 The Prokaryotic Domains

 Bacteria called cyanobacteria are very important.
-They are bluish green in color (see Figure below ) because they contain chlorophyll.
+They are bluish green in color (see Figure below) because they contain chlorophyll (but not chloroplasts, of course).
 They make food through photosynthesis and release oxygen into the air.
 These bacteria were probably responsible for adding oxygen to the air on early Earth.
 This changed the planet’s atmosphere.
 It also changed the direction of evolution.
 Ancient cyanobacteria also may have evolved into the chloroplasts of plant cells.

 Cyanobacteria Bloom.
 The green streaks in this lake consist of trillions of cyanobacteria.
 Excessive nutrients in the water led to overgrowth of the bacteria.

 Thousands of species of bacteria have been discovered, and many more are thought to exist.
 The known species can be classified on the basis of various traits.
 One classification is based on differences in their cell walls and outer membranes.
 It groups bacteria into Gram-positive and Gram-negative bacteria, as described in Figure below.